jendives2000/End-to-end-NewLife-Healthcare-Hub-Data-Analysis---Microsoft-SQL-Power-BI/README.md

 | `Infections` | Clinical infection incidents | 27M |
 | `Deaths` | In-hospital mortality | 16M |

+HospitalID ranges from 1 to 10 and represents each facility.
+AdmissionDate was linked to a new date table for full, granular time hierarchy.

 📌 ERD:

 ![Simple ERD](./pics/image-1.png)

 The column 'AverageLengthOfStay' was excluded during import within Power BI as it was not needed.

+→ Simple data structure but sufficient for demonstrating BI mechanics

 ---

 ## 📈 Executive Summary
+*Reminder: This is a fictitious summary, based on the analysis of the synthetic data.*

 > **The NewLife Hospitals Hub delivers exceptionally consistent and safe care across the network — with major clinical improvements in 2030 explaining a sharp drop in the same year.**